Diagnosing invasive lobular carcinoma

 If no cancer is found, the chance of finding cancer in any of the remaining nodes is small and no other nodes need to be removed.

 Axillary lymph node dissection.
 If cancer is found in the sentinel node, then your surgeon may remove additional lymph nodes in your armpit (axillary lymph node dissection).

 Knowing if cancer has spread to the lymph nodes helps determine the best course of treatment, including whether you'll need chemotherapy or radiation therapy.

-Chemotherapy uses drugs to destroy cancer cells.
+Chemotherapy uses drugs to kill cancer cells.
 Treatment often involves receiving two or more drugs in different combinations.

 Chemotherapy can be given through a vein, in pill form or both ways.

 Chemotherapy can also be used before surgery to shrink a tumor that is large.
-For women with large breast tumors, chemotherapy before surgery may make it possible to choose lumpectomy over mastectomy.
+For women with larger tumors, chemotherapy before surgery may make it possible to choose lumpectomy over mastectomy.